Safety: Definitions

 The term is used often and in a wide range of contexts.
 Despite a popular impression that the meaning is well known and universally understood, there is no universally accepted definition.
 The assumption of common understanding is prevalent in standards, guidelines and dissertations, which do not provide a definition which might ensure that the use of the term in their specific context is unambiguous.

 Definitions are generally based on community acceptance and understanding, so a given definition is not necessarily inherently better than another, and can illustrate a variety of different perspectives.
 It can be defined as the absence of risk and adverse incidents, or as the presence of a capability to defend against adverse events and mitigate their effects.
-The Oxford English Dictioary uses "freedom from danger and risks" and Merriam-Webster Dictionary describes it as "the condition of being safe from undergoing or causing hurt, injury, or loss."
+The Oxford English Dictionary uses "freedom from danger and risks" and the Merriam-Webster Dictionary describes it as "the condition of being safe from undergoing or causing hurt, injury, or loss."

 Other definitions of safety from the literature include: